 - enhancement of ability to solve accounting and finance problems using big data.

 To obtain the MSc, students complete 9 Compulsory Subjects, 1 Elective (30 credits).

 Students may graduate with a Postgraduate Diploma (PgD) upon completing 7 Compulsory Subjects (21 credits).

 Students can pursue their studies in either a full-time study load (taking 9 credits or more in a semester) or a part-time study load (taking less than 9 credits in a semester).
 In general, one evening class per week will be scheduled for each subject in Semesters 1 and 2.

-Depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years with a maximum study period of 4 years.
+Depending on their study pace, students should normally be able to complete the programme full-time in 1 year and part-time in 2 years.
 Students will be required to attend more classes in the evening if they choose the full-time option and the duration of study will be subject to class quota availability.

 The programme offers a semi-structured progression pattern, and students are encouraged to follow the pattern to benefit from a cohort-based study and to graduate within 1 year for the full-time option, or within 2 years for the part-time option.

 Compulsory Subjects for MSc and PgD (21 credits)